 Averaging Based Ensemble Methods and Stacked Ensemble Methods

-Only one model hardly can get the best score, so we decided to ensemble all the models to figure out the best way to predict the outcome
+The implementation of only one model cannot independently produce the best score, so we decided to ensemble all the models in order to figure out the best way to predict the outcomes.

 5.1Simple averaging model

-In simple averaging method, for every instance of test dataset, the average predictions are calculated.
-This method often reduces overfitting and creates a smoother regression model.
-The method of score is MSE, and it turn out that the more liner regression, the better score is.
-And the best score is for lasso, elastic net, KRR and GBoost
+Within the simple averaging method, for every sample of test datasets, the average predictions are calculated.
+This method often reduces over-fitting and creates a smoother regression model.
+The scoring method is MSE, and it turn out that the more linear the regression, the better the score is.
+Ultimately, the best score was produced by the combined efforts of lasso, elastic net, KRR, and GBoost

 5.2 Stacked:

 Figure12.
-Stacked method
+Stacked Method

-The two layers of stacking in the figure, the first layer has five models and the second has one.
-The role of the first layer model is to train a Rn×m feature matrix for inputting the second layer model training, where n is the number of training data rows and m is the number of first layer models.
+As you can see from the two layers of stacking within the figure above, the first layer has five models and the second has only one.
+The role of the first layer model is to train an Rn×m feature matrix for inputting the second layer model training, where n is the number of training data rows and m is the number of first layer models.
 We used lasso for the second model and the other models for the first layer.
-And if the first layer has the models less than five, we can ensemble the left model by changing the weight.
-Just like” ensemble = stacked_pred*0.70 + averaged_pred*0.2 +xgb_pred*0.1”. and after the careful processing, the first layer are KRR, elastic net and GBoost and the second layer is lasso, which have the best score.
+If the first layer has less than five models, we can ensemble the left model by changing the weight.
+We employed the following equation: “ensemble = stacked_pred*0.70 + averaged_pred*0.2 +xgb_pred*0.1”, and after careful processing, the results were as follows: the first layer is made up of KRR, elastic net, and GBoost, and the second layer is lasso.
+In this way, the best score is achieved.

 Final score